git719/maz/README.md

    ```
    Above values take **precedence** and **OVERIDE** any existing config `~/.maz/credentials.yaml` file values.

-The benefit of using environment variables is of course to be able to override an existing `credentials.yaml` file, and
-specify different credentials, as well as being able to do this from different shell sessions _on the same host_.
-They also
-allow utilities written with this library to be more used in continuous delivery and other types of automation.
+The benefit of using environment variables is to be able to override an existing `credentials.yaml` file, and to specify different credentials, as well as being able to use different credentials from different shell sessions _on the same host_.
+They also allow utilities written with this library to be used in continuous delivery and other types of automation.

-*NOTE*: If all four `MAZ_USERNAME`, `MAZ_INTERACTIVE`, `MAZ_CLIENT_ID`, and `MAZ_CLIENT_SECRET` are properly define, then
-_precedence_ is given to the Username Interactive login.
-To force a ClientID ClientSecret login via environment variables,
-you must ensure the first two are `unset` in the current shell.
+*NOTE*: If all four `MAZ_USERNAME`, `MAZ_INTERACTIVE`, `MAZ_CLIENT_ID`, and `MAZ_CLIENT_SECRET` are properly define, then _precedence_ is given to the Username Interactive login.
+To force a ClientID ClientSecret login via environment variables, you must ensure the first two are `unset` in the current shell.

 ## Functions
-TODO: List of all available functions.
+TODO: List of all available functions?
 - **maz.SetupInterativeLogin**: This functions allows you to set up the`~/.maz/credentials.yaml` file for interactive Azure login.
 - ...